Seven ways to avoid distractions at work

 Not only will that make it easier for you to track how you’re spending your time but also help you keep motivated every time you finish one of those small tasks (moving a card to the “done” phase of my task management pipe makes me very happy 😀).

 One Thing at a Time

 Some people claim they can easily multitask.
 They jump from one task to another, constantly interrupting their mental information flow.

-They’re normally sure that’s how they’re make the most out of their capabilities and avoid distractions.
-That probably isn’t.
+They’re normally sure that’s how they’re making the most out of their capabilities and avoid distractions.
+It most certainly isn’t.